 In 1929, Hans Berger, M.D., a German psychiatrist, published his findings from performing recordings of the electrical activity of the brain through the intact skull.
 Dr. Berger was hoping to find an organic basis for psychological phenomena.
 Instead he stumbled onto a very useful, noninvasive neurodiagnostic procedure, the electroencephalogram [EEG].
 In 1934, Dr. Adrian and Brian Matthews confirmed Berger’s findings.

 Want to learn more about brilliant history of neurodiagnostics?
-This interesting read details the genesis of our industry, from the days of reading electrical potentials of animals to the early accomplishments of Dr. Berger and onto his breakthroughs.
+Click the download link to learn more about the genesis of our industry, from the days of reading electrical potentials of animals to the early accomplishments of Dr. Berger and onto his breakthroughs.
 Between 1935 and 1939 the top EEG minds of the time convened at a laboratory in New York, solidifying the efficacy of electroencephalography and led to the creation of EEG societies like the American Clinical Neurophysiology Society (1946) and later on ASET.

 Several groups of EEG pioneers researched, discovered, and demonstrated EEG findings in children, epilepsy, coma, brain pathology, sleep and in normal populations.
 In the 1950s, EEGs were being performed in major medical centers and filtering into private practices.